mpyne-navy/dsb-report/dsb-report.md

 Strategic Defense Initiative Software
 =====================================

-Findings {#findings-2 .unnumbered}
+Findings
 --------

-### The Strategic Defense Initiative (SDI) has a monumental software problem that must be solved to attain the goals of the initiative. {#the-strategic-defense-initiative-sdi-has-a-monumental-software-problem-that-must-be-solved-to-attain-the-goals-of-the-initiative. .unnumbered}
+### The Strategic Defense Initiative (SDI) has a monumental software problem that must be solved to attain the goals of the initiative.

 It is critical quite out of proportion to its cost, because hardware has high replication costs and software does not.
 Initial contractor proposals therefore largely ignored it.

-### The software problem has already received considerable public attention and notoriety. {#the-software-problem-has-already-received-considerable-public-attention-and-notoriety. .unnumbered}
+### The software problem has already received considerable public attention and notoriety.

-### No program to address the software problem is evident. {#no-program-to-address-the-software-problem-is-evident. .unnumbered}
+### No program to address the software problem is evident.

-Recommendations {#rec:11 .unnumbered}
+Recommendations
 ---------------

+<a id="recommendation-11"></a>
-### *Recommendation 11: Focus a critical mass of software research effort on the software needs that are unique to the SDI objectives.* {#recommendation-11-focus-a-critical-mass-of-software-research-effort-on-the-software-needs-that-are-unique-to-the-sdi-objectives. .unnumbered}
+### *Recommendation 11: Focus a critical mass of software research effort on the software needs that are unique to the SDI objectives.*

 The SDI should use what STARS, the SET, DARPA and industry produces.
 Much of the software problem faced by the SDI is due to the magnitude of